uniqueiyke/serial-pin-generator/README.md

 `pinGen([options])`

-`options` is optional and is provided to configure the pin digits and the serial numbers that will be generated.
+The function accept object as argument.
+The argument is optional. it is provided to configure the output of the pin digits and the serial numbers that will be generated.

 #### Setting the optional option argument
 ```javascript